Strawberry Lemonade Cake

 This light and fruity dessert consists of moist strawberry cake layers glazed with lemon, filled with fresh strawberries, and frosted with lemon cream cheese buttercream.

-The strawberry cake layers have a soft, fine crumb and wonderful flavor.
+- The moist strawberry cake layers have a soft, fine crumb.

 How to Make Strawberry Lemonade Cake